 The post illustrates an industrial motion sensor circuit using a couple of LDRs, an IC and a few other passive components.
 The circuit senses the movement of a cylinder illuminating the appropriate LEDs for the required detection.
 The idea was requested by Mr.Hasnain.

-make no difference, i,e RED should remain ON, and GREEN should remain
+( this should make no difference, i,e RED should remain ON, and GREEN should remain OFF ).

-cylinder will start moving upward, first it will move away from sensor
+then cylinder will start moving upward, first it will move away from sensor B.

 At this position both the sensors sensorA (LDR1) and sensorB (LDR2) are able to receive the lights from the relevant laser beams focused at them.LDR1 switches ON BC547 transistor while LDR2 does the same for BC557 and keeps it triggered.

 Due the above actions the transistor BC557 passes the supply voltage to pin#14 of the IC.
 However since LDR1 ad BC547 are also conducting this potential gets grounded, and the net potential at pin#14 remains at logic low or zero.

 Now as the cylinder lowers and comes in front of LDR1, it blocks the beam making LDR1 resistance high, shutting OFF BC547.

 This allows the voltage from the BC557 to hit pin#14 producing a forward sequence at the output of IC which results in illuminating the red LED and shutting off green LED.

 The cylinder continues its downward motion and comes in front of LDR2 blocking its beam and lowering its resistance, this stops the transistor from conducting such that the potential at pin#14 of the IC is again switched back to zero, however this action does not effect the IC since it's specified to respond only to positive pulses.